SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-section.md

 # Add Custom Section

-In this chapter, we add a custom section **Process Flow** in the Object page using the **Flexible Programming Model**.
+You will add a custom section **Process Flow** in the Object page using the **Flexible Programming Model**.
 This custom section is to showcase the process flow of the incidents using the [ProcessFlow](https://sapui5.hana.ondemand.com/#/api/sap.suite.ui.commons.ProcessFlow) control.

-Before you start with the next steps, please ensure the [prerequisites](./prerequisites.md) are completed.
+Before you start with the next steps, make sure the steps in [Add Custom Action](./custom-action.md) are completed.

 ## Edit Object Page